mathewpwheatley/brewery-run-backend/README.md

 **Note:** This this served as my capstone project for my 2020 Flatiron School Software engineering course and now serves as a personal size project.
 Due to this some features might be disabled since features supported by paid APIs such as Google Maps can quickly reach the free use limit.

 The remainder of this README.md will discuss the backend exclusivley.
-The front-end repository can be found [here](https://github.com/mathewpwheatley/brewery-run-frontend).
+The frontend repository can be found [here](https://github.com/mathewpwheatley/brewery-run-frontend).

 ## Technology Leveraged
 - Ruby